Mrkebubun/sputnik/clients/README.md

 ### rpc.info.get_exchange_info()
 Takes no arguments.
 Gets information about the exchange running here.

-### rpc.market.get_trade_history(ticker, start_timestamp, end_timestamp)
+### rpc.market.get_trade_history(contract, start_timestamp, end_timestamp)

-ticker must be a string.
+contract must be a string.
 It must be one of the active markets.
 Returns a time sorted array of trades.

-### rpc.market.get_ohlcv_history(ticker,period,start_timestamp,end_timestamp)
+### rpc.market.get_ohlcv_history(contract,period,start_timestamp,end_timestamp)

-ticker must be a string.
+contract must be a string.
 It must be one of the active markets. period is minute/hour/day.
 Returns a dict with the key as the timestamp, the start of the period in question.

 Each entry is an ```ohlcv``` object

-### rpc.market.get_order_book(ticker)
+### rpc.market.get_order_book(contract)

-ticker must be a string.
+contract must be a string.
 It must be one of the active markets.
 Returns a dictionary with keys 'bids' and 'asks' and values array of orders.
-Key ```contract``` is the ticker requested.
+Key ```contract``` is the contract requested.

-### rpc.market.get_safe_prices(list of tickers)
+### rpc.market.get_safe_prices(list of contracts)

-Returns the safe prices for the tickers passed in, or if none, returns all safe prices
+Returns the safe prices for the contracts passed in, or if none, returns all safe prices

 ### rpc.info.get_audit()